Easter travel: Rail and Tube closures set to disrupt travelling plans

 - Published

-People travelling over the Easter weekend are set to face long delays and cancellations due to engineering works on the rail network.
+People travelling over the Easter weekend are set to face delays and cancellations due to engineering works on the rail network.

-No trains will run into or out of Euston, which is likely to disrupt fans travelling to the FA Cup semi-finals.
+No trains will run in or out of Euston, which is likely to disrupt fans travelling to the FA Cup semi-finals.

-Heathrow, Gatwick and Stanstead Airports will also be affected.
+Heathrow, Gatwick and Stansted Airports will also be affected.

-The timing of the closures has been described as "ludicrous" as it is the first bank holiday where all legal Covid restrictions have been axed.
+The timing has been called "ludicrous" by travel expert Simon Calder as it is the first bank holiday where all legal Covid restrictions have been axed.

-Simon Calder, travel editor at The Independent newspaper added: "Far more people [are] travelling at weekends now than during the week and now they find they can't go anyway and that's something Network Rail has to address."
+He added: "Far more people [are] travelling at weekends now than during the week and now they find they can't go anyway and that's something Network Rail has to address."

 Network Rail said it was undertaking a £22m upgrade project and has advised people to travel either side of the bank holiday.